dogecash/api-server/README.md

 # Getting started

-This is RESTful API which will allow you to interact with DogeCash blockchain.
+This is RESTful API which will allow you to interact with Sugarchain blockchain.

 # How to use it?